nicklasfrahm/labman/api-server/README.md

 ## Prerequisites 🚧

-As editor, we recommend the free editor [VS Code](https://code.visualstudio.com/).
+As editor we recommend the free [VS Code](https://code.visualstudio.com/).
 You can develop this application with two different workflows that are described below.

 ### Development container 🐳